aparkerw/pattern_matcher/README.md

 **valid_examples** - A list of known matches that the system can test the regex pattern against to ensure expected behavior.

-**Coverage results report, fully browsable locally with sorting and much more:**

 #### The PatternMatcher::Match object

-Note here
+Think of the PatternMatcher::Match object as an extension of the MatchData class, one that provides a deeper explanation.

+The **Match** object returns the Name of the match along with a copy of the regex match object.

 #### Configuration

-Note here
+To provide an appropriate level of flexability and ease of use, there are a number of things that can be set as configuration options on ProjectManager.

+**patterns_yml** - The source of the patterns that are to be applied to the matcher.

 #### Debugging Patterns

 A core role of PatternMatcher is to help maintain the patterns that are important to you.
-This means making them easy to see and understand along with being able to have confidence that they are behaving as expected.
+This means making them easy to see and understand those patterns along with being able to have confidence that they are behaving as expected.

 ## List/Report Known Patterns